Conditions Salivary stones

 What are salivary stones?

-If the saliva can no longer flow freely, the affected gland becomes painfully swollen.
+If this prevents the saliva from flowing freely, the affected gland can become painfully swollen.

-Humans have three large salivary glands on each side of the face:
+People have three large salivary glands on each side of the head:

 - the parotid gland